georgik/esp32-graphical-bootloader/README.md

 ## Selected board

 The project is by default configured for ESP32-S3-BOX-3.
+Build configuration for the available boards are stored in `boards` directory.
-In case of different board please run one of following exports and then CMake command:
+If you need a different board please run one of following exports and then CMake command:

 - ESP32-S3-BOX-3
 ```shell